jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

 ### 54 Restrictions on advertising, labelling, and sale of oral use products
 (1) A person must not publish a regulated product advertisement that directly or indirectly states or suggests that a regulated product is suitable for chewing or for any other oral use.
 (2) A person must not import for sale, sell, pack, or distribute any regulated product labelled or otherwise described as suitable for chewing, or for any other oral use.
-(3) A person must not import for sale, sell, pack, or distribute any oral nicotine product unless the Minister of Health has given consent or provisional consent to the distribution of the product under the Medicines Act 1981.
+(3) A person must not import for sale, sell, pack, or distribute any regulated product suitable for chewing or for any other oral use unless the Minister of Health has given consent or provisional consent to the distribution of the product under the Medicines Act 1981.
 (4) A person who, without reasonable excuse, contravenes subsection (1), (2), or (3) commits an offence and is liable,— (a) in the case of a manufacturer, an importer, or a distributor, to a fine not exceeding $10,000; or (b) in any other case, to a fine not exceeding $5,000.